mongodb/snooty/README.md

 :warning: Note: This will promote the contents of your local public directory.
 Your instance in staging may break or be outdated if you haven't run `npm run build` before `make stage`.

+## Staging with Netlify

+When a commit is pushed, this automatically triggers a Netlify build on your branch.
+For every push, a deploy and deploy preview will be generated.

+By default, the master branch of `docs-landing` will be parsed with the parser version specified in the `Netlify.toml` and built with the frontend version of your branch.
+However, if you'd like to build a different site or branch, or build with a different parser version, this can be easily done by just updating the values in the Netlify.toml accordingly(don't forget to update the `ORG_NAME` to `mongodb` or `10gen` depending on which org your repo belongs to!)

 ## Releasing

 We have configured an automatic release process using [GitHub Actions](https://github.com/features/actions) that is triggered by [npm-version](https://docs.npmjs.com/cli/version).
 To release a version, you must have admin privileges in this repo.
 Then proceed as follows: